garunski/see/WORKFLOW_VISUALIZER.md

 1. Save workflow changes not yet implemented (positions saved but not persisted)
 2. No validation of workflow structure in visualizer
-3. Edge creation/deletion not yet supported
+3. ~~Edge creation/deletion not yet supported~~ ✅ Edge creation now supported - users can drag connections between tasks
-4. No node creation/deletion from visualizer
+4. ~~No node creation/deletion from visualizer~~ ✅ Node creation now supported via the "+" button

 ## Testing Checklist